 In the event that a person causes an accident in Jefferson or Adams County, it is their duty to ensure that medical attention is provided for the person hit or injured.
 Sometimes, due to injuries sustained in the collision, an accident makes it impossible for the injured person to seek out medical assistance on their own.
 In assisting the injured person one could call the ambulance, or, if that is unavailable, give a ride to an emergency room, doctor, hospital, or surgeon.

-an attorney and keep your record clean.
+Don't plead guilty to avoid jail time.
+Work with an attorney and keep your record clean.

 An accident report does not have to be filed by police if the total damage is presumed to be less than $1000; however, one of the involved parties can still request an accident report be filed.
 If someone does not have proof of insurance, the other driver is free to request an accident report be filed.
 This will provide additional security for the injured party to have their damages covered and is a good idea.